Loading...

 ugly fonts

-An Andrew Smith product, Chiller may have been handcrafted by one of the most revered of British designers, but it's a niche choice that can easily get out of controlled.
+An Andrew Smith product, Chiller may have been handcrafted by one of the most revered of British designers, but it's a niche choice that can easily get out of control.
 Described as "alarming" and "undisciplined," it's certainly both of those and requires the right environment to thrive.
-It looks like it was created with paint splatters, is purposefully reckless, but yet still legible.
+It looks like it was created with paint splatters, and is purposefully reckless, but yet still legible.
 It's name is spot on, which means it's a good choice for a Halloween party invitation but not much else (however, it might ward off grazers from swiping your lunch if there's an attached "hands off" note in Chiller).

 Of course, ugly or gorgeous fonts are all relative.
 With the right marketing angle, you might be able to use nearly any font well.